codedamn-projects/trello-clone/README.md

 ![login image](https://raw.githubusercontent.com/codedamn-projects/trello-clone/master/designs/Login%20%5BDesktop%7D.png)

 When the user clicks on the Log In button the a POST request should be sent to `/api/login` to validate the user credentials.
-If the user exists and has entered the correct data, you should redirect to `/boards` page.
+If the user exists and has entered the correct username and password combination, you should redirect to `/boards` page.

 ### Signup